kh14762/chiral-impulse/README.md

   #### Print
   _Player is equipped with a printstone.
 The relationsip between them is binding_.
-  - contains a set of place-able platonic stones, move-able only by the owning player.
+  - contains a set of place-able gate stones, move-able only by the owning player.
   - is capable of constructing gate stones in a 1 turn step (ts) & a perfect copy of itself in 4 (ts).
   - cube.